 - IMPORTANT!
 Make sure it is a link to an actual tutorial- not a list of tutorials or an offer to buy tutorials.
 A tutorial should teach you how to do something.
 If you don't see step-by-step instructions on how to do something, don't use it.
 Choose a different page.

-- BAD Example (this is just a list!): Photoshop Elements Tutorials
+- BAD Example (this is just a list!
+Plus, it's the wrong version of Photoshop!)
+Photoshop Elements Tutorials

 - Another Bad Example (they want your $money$) Free Videos, Tutorials, and More!